ShatrovOA/dtFFT/docs/usage.rst

   as configured via :f:type:`dtfft_config_t` (see `Setting Additional Configurations`_).
   This helps users confirm if the optimization is applied, especially when troubleshooting performance or compatibility issues.

+- :f:func:`get_y_slab_enabled`:
+  Returns a logical value indicating whether Y-slab optimization is active in the plan, as configured via :f:type:`dtfft_config_t` (see `Setting Additional Configurations`_).
+  This allows users to verify the optimization status, which can impact performance and data layout during execution.

 - :f:func:`get_backend`:
-  Retrieves the GPU backend (e.g., NCCL, MPI P2P) selected during plan creation or autotuning with ``DTFFT_PATIENT`` effort (see `Selecting plan effort`_).
+  Retrieves the backend (e.g., NCCL, MPI P2P) selected during plan creation or autotuning with ``DTFFT_PATIENT`` effort (see `Selecting plan effort`_).

-  Available only in CUDA-enabled builds, this method allows users to verify the transposition strategy chosen for GPU execution.

 - :f:func:`get_stream`:
   Returns the CUDA stream associated with the plan, either the default stream managed by ``dtFFT`` or a custom one set via